-13.0 Drugs
+9.0 Drugs

-The College will not tolerate drug use of any sort on College property or during off-site College activities.
+The College will not tolerate drug possession, use or supply of any sort on College property or during off-site College activities.
 The College will sanction any student found to be supplying, possessing or taking drugs.
-This includes the possession, supply or misuse of solvents or other substances that can be harmful.
-Students may be permanently excluded if they are found to be involved in drug-related incidents.
+This includes the possession, supply or misuse of solvents, vape fluids or other substances that can be harmful.
+Students may be permanently excluded if they are found to be involved in any drug-related incidents.
 Where controlled drugs are found, these will be delivered to the police as soon as possible but may be disposed of if the staff member thinks there is a good reason to do so.

-14.0 Alcohol
+10.0 Alcohol